Quantum-enhanced Markov Chain Monte Carlo for Combinatorial Optimization: Methods

 To begin, we consider $N$ replicas of the same system, where each replica $i \in \{1, \ldots, N\}$ represents the same Ising model but at a different temperature $T_i$.
 Temperatures are typically ordered $T_1 < T_2 < \cdots < T_N$.
 Each replica $i$ evolves independently using its own Markov chain, targeting the Boltzmann distribution, $\mu$, defined in Eq.~\eqref{eq:boltzmann_distribution}.
 A single iteration of the parallel tempering algorithm then consists of two steps:

-\begin{enumerate} \item \textit{Local MCMC updates:} Each replica $i$ performs a number of standard MCMC updates at its own temperature. \item \textit{Replica exchange stage:} Exchange proposed configurations between selected pairs of replicas $i$ and $j$ (for more details, see Appendix~\ref{appendix:pt_setup}), which can help low energy replicas escape local minima, with probability
+\begin{enumerate} \item \textit{Local MCMC updates:} Each replica $i$ perform standard MCMC updates at its own temperature. \item \textit{Replica exchange stage:} Exchange proposed configurations between selected pairs of replicas $i$ and $j$ (for more details, see Appendix~\ref{appendix:pt_setup}), which can help low energy replicas escape local minima, with probability

 \end{enumerate} This allows a high temperature Markov chain to discover a ``good" candidate solution and transfer it to a low temperature chain, or replica, which will accurately sample around it.
 These two steps are repeated until the stopping criterion has been satisfied, i.e., we converge to the target objective.